Install and configure Syncthing to sync all your files on Linux

 If you want instant access to a folder across many devices, Syncthing is what you need.
-It is an open-source, cross-platform file-syncing solution that can work locally or over the Internet!
-It has clients for Linux, Windows, and macOS.
-It also has an Android app to sync from and to smartphones!
+It is an open source, cross-platform file-syncing solution that can work locally or over the Internet!
+It has clients for the Linux Desktop, Windows, and macOS.
+It also has an Android app to sync from and to s martphones!
+There is no centralized third party server involved in this syncing process, so the user’s data is safely protected from prying eyes.
+The entire process is also encrypted using TLS, which adds another layer of security.

 Here’s a guide to doing just that.
 By the end of this article, you’ll have a robust syncing system setup on your Ubuntu/Debian machine, ready to work seamlessly.